alanm20/KUF2_2014_vap/README.md

    Use QuickBMS and kuf2_2014.bms to unpak Hero*.pkg file to their own directory.
    Most *.vap file contains texture and model.
 Each hero has a .dat file contains model/texture assignment

- There are 5 Hero types:
+ There are 5 Hero characters:

- For Gunsliger(Glen):   copy *.dat from Hero3\ to Hero2\ , Use Noesis and browse Hero2 directory for model preview For Spellsword(Isabella) copy *.dat from Hero6\ to Hero5\, Use Noesis and browse Hero5 directory for model preview Follow same rule to preview the other 3 heroes.
+ For Gunslinger(Glen):   copy *.dat from Hero3\ to Hero2\ , Use Noesis and browse Hero2 directory for model preview For Spellsword(Isabella) copy *.dat from Hero6\ to Hero5\, Use Noesis and browse Hero5 directory for model preview Follow same rule to preview the other 3 heroes.

  The best model file format for exporting to Blender 3D is Noesis gltf format.
 It adds named prefix to exported files, that allows exporting all body parts to the same destination without texture name conflicting each others.

  In Blender use File|Import|GLTF 2.0 to import models.
-Body and limb model has 4 LOD meshes.
+Body and limb model have 4 LOD meshes.
 You can delete the 3 low detail meshes.

 ![alt text](https://github.com/alanm20/KUF2_2014_vap/blob/main/images/preview1.png?raw=true)